Augustine Phillips: Biography

+Family

-The evidence suggests a life deeply intertwined with the theater.
+The evidence suggests a life deeply intertwined with the theatre.
 He was a stepbrother of his fellow King's Man Thomas Pope, and his sister married another actor, Robert Gough.

 Phillips's daughters Magdalen and Rebecca were baptized in the parish of St. Saviour's in Southwark in 1594 and 1596 respectively.
 A son, Augustine or Austen, was baptized there in 1601 but buried three years later.
 Phillips's will, which was signed on 4 May 1605 and probated on 13 May 1605, mentions two other daughters, Anne and Elizabeth, and his wife Anne, plus brothers, sisters, and other relations of a large family.
 The will includes a number of interesting and revealing bequests: